MatteoGenovese/exercise-tracker/README.md

     ```

-- You can make a GET request to `/api/users` to get a list of all users.
+- You can make a GET request to `/api/students` to get a list of all students.
-- The GET request to `/api/users` returns an array.
+- The GET request to `/api/students` returns an array.
-- Each element in the array returned from GET `/api/users` is an object literal containing a user's username and _id.
+- Each element in the array returned from GET `/api/students` is an object literal containing a student's username and _id.

     User: